 This custom guitar works with you and allows you to express yourself in ways many other guitars simply can't.
 If we had unlimited money and couldn't find the original '59 Les Paul, this is the one we would get instead.

 Hopefully, this guide has given you all the info you need in order to go out there and find the perfect guitar for yourself.
 We went into some aspects of electric guitars that will shape your decision the most.
 Beyond the ultimate considerations discussed between "this or that," the rest is a matter of preference that only develops after you've had time to gain that much experience.
-Until then, we hope you score the best electric guitar you can from above, as they'll carry you the distance until you've traversed the path long enough to start getting peculiar.
+Until then, we hope you score the best electric guitar you can from above, as they'll carry you the distance until you've traversed the path long enough to start getting peculiar and picky.
 Happy shredding!